andrealo20/stackbound/README.md

 [![mutations caught: 6/6](https://img.shields.io/badge/mutations%20caught-6%2F6-green.svg)](tools/sabotage.py)

-**A static worst-case stack analyser for Cortex-M firmware that models interrupt preemption and resolves indirect calls — and checks every bound it produces against the stack the firmware actually used, measured in QEMU.**
+**A static worst-case stack analyser for Cortex-M firmware that models interrupt preemption and resolves indirect calls.
+Checks every bound it produces against the stack the firmware actually used, measured in QEMU.**

 On the six benchmark firmwares, the bound is never below the measurement, and in five of six it is exact to the byte.
-A bound that ignores interrupts — which is what every free tool surveyed below does — reports **276 bytes for a firmware that used 684**.
+A bound that ignores interrupts (which is what every free tool surveyed below does) reports **276 bytes for a firmware that used 684**.

 ![bound versus measurement](results/bound_vs_measured.png)